akashicrecords4jee/akashicrecords4jee.github.io/_preface/index.md

 ### The Visual-Spatial/Diagrammatic Approach
 In this type of method one focuses of the **graphs** and **diagrams**.
 It requires a strong understanding of how graphs work, what the slopes are, the intercepts, etc. One might see numerous demerits in such a way of thinking, but as it turns out- It leads to some of the most beautiful solutions as you will see later on in this book/blog.
 Unironically, the advantage of this method cannot be put into words, but can only be shown through problem-solutions.

+## Citations/Sources:
+We try to collect information from as many sources as possible.
+However we still try our best to cite all of them, to give credit where it's due, and not take credit for unoriginal tricks, or methods.
+All sources used in writing a specific topic/chapter will be linked down in the `Bibliography` section.
+We hope you will take a look for further research as well as out of curiosity.